oguzhan-yilmaz/pyCrossfade/README.md

 - [Downbeat](https://en.wikipedia.org/wiki/Beat_(music)#Downbeat_and_upbeat)
   The downbeat is the first beat of the bar, i.e. number 1.

+### About Madmom's Beat Tracking

+Madmom's Beat Tracking takes a long time to run, 45-150 seconds depending on the music file.
+It gives a `numpy array` as output, so when madmom finishes calculating, pyCrossfade saves the said `numpy array` in a text file named after the song, under the folder `pycrossfade_annotations`.

 ### BPM Matching
 The creation of a transition requires two songs, called master and slave songs.
 Master song is the currently playing track and slave song refers to the next track.